smart-data-models/dataModel.Transportation/Vehicle/doc/spec_IT.md

         model: https://schema.org/Boolean
         type: Property
     serviceProvided:
-      description: 'Service(s) the vehicle is capable of providing or it is assigned to.
-Enum:''auxiliaryServices, cargoTransport, construction, fairground, garbageCollection, goodsSelling, maintenance, parksAndGardens, roadSignalling, specialTransport, streetCleaning, streetLighting, urbanTransit, wasteContainerCleaning''.
-Or any other value needed by an specific application'
+      description: Service(s) the vehicle is capable of providing or it is assigned to.
+Enum:'auxiliaryServices, cargoTransport, construction, fairground, garbageCollection, goodsSelling, maintenance, parksAndGardens, roadSignalling, specialTransport, streetCleaning, streetLighting, urbanTransit, wasteContainerCleaning'.
+Or any other value needed by an specific application
       items:
         enum:
           - auxiliaryServices